jacobvarner/100-days-of-code/r1-log.md

 ### R1D76

 I made it through all of the Chai unit test challenges.
 It was a nice refresher on how JavaScript handles different types and comparisons while also learning all of the different assetions that Chai has to offer.

+### R1D77

+I continued to work with Chai for testing and completed the challenges relating to functional testing until I reached the point that I will need to work with a headless browser for tomorrow.